-Gambling is one of the UK’s favourite pastimes, with almost 3/4 of us placing some kind of bet or wager each year.
+Gambling is one of the UK’s favourite pastimes, with almost half of us placing some kind of bet or wager each month (according to recent statistics).
 It should come as no surprise, therefore, to learn that online betting is massive in the United Kingdom.
 It is also completely legal and very tightly regulated, meaning your money is safe and your bets will be honoured.

-Knowing where to start can be a little confusing though, so on this website we’ll guide you through the world of online gambling and provide details, stats and reviews of the best betting sites, casinos and bingo rooms the country has to offer – starting with our favourites, which you can find below.
+Knowing where to start can be a little confusing though, so on this website we’ll guide you through the world of online gambling and provide details, stats and reviews of the best betting sites and online casinos the country has to offer – starting with our favourites, which you can find below.
 And for you bargain hunters we also have plenty of offers and bonuses up for grabs.

 If you’ve made it this far then chances are you might be after a bit more information about betting online, rather than just looking for where you can do it.
 With this in mind we’ve come up with answers to a series of common questions about gambling (both online, on the high street and trackside).